awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 When you modify or restore a DB instance, you can also set the CPU cores and the threads per CPU core to the default settings for the selected DB instance class\.

-When you view the details for a DB instance in the console, you can view the processor information for its DB instance class\.
+When you view the details for a DB instance in the console, you can view the processor information for its DB instance class on the **Configuration** tab\.
 The following image shows a DB instance class with one CPU core and multiple threads per core enabled\.

 ![\[View processor options\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/vcpu-view.png)